MiniDisplayPort - Know it all !

 HDMI is a fully digital audio/video interface that transmits uncompressed encrypted streams.
 HDMI is used to connect an audio/video source (DVD player, Blu-ray player, computer or game console) to a high-definition TV.

 HDMI supports all video formats, including standard, improved, high-definition definition and multichannel sound.
 HDMI encapsulanses video data by TMDS.
-Initially, the maximum HDMI transmission tau w

 .
 To work around this problem, some third-party manufacturers have created two- or three-head adapters that power the adapter from a port USB